 And from this quake came a new to look at coffee, tons of new recipes and even a yearly Aeropress Championship!

-If you're looking at this beauty of and thinking - 'this looks like a work of art', you're not wrong.
-A marvel of chemistry labs, American ingenuity and the the beauty of glass blowing, the chemex is easily one of the most beautiful coffee makers.
+If you're looking at this beauty of and thinking - 'this looks like a work of art', you're not exactly wrong.

 The Chemex brews coffee by straining it through lab grade filter papers at a steep incline.
 Besides being an absolute treat for the eyes, the syrupy, rich and dense cup it makes is a reward of its own.